-#To install all the psychometric• task views:
+#To install all the psychometric task views:

-- > install.packages("ctv")
+- install.packages("ctv")

-- > library(ctv)

-- > install.views("Psychometrics")
+- library (ctv)

+- install. views ("Psychometrics") ninutes.

-#or just install a few packages install.packages("psych")
+- #or just install a few packages

+- > install.packages("psych")

+- > install.packages("GPArotationpackages that add

-- > install.packages("GPArotation") - > install.packages("mnormt")
+- > install.packages("mnormt")

-Install the task view installer package.
-You might have to choose a "mirror" site.

-- Make it active

-- Install all the packages in the "Psychometrics" task view.

-This will take a few minutes.

-- Or, just install one package (e.g., psych)

-- as well as a few suggested

-packages that add functionality for factor rotation, multivariate normal distributions, etc.
+- Install the task view installer package.
+You might have to choose a "mirror" site. - Make it active - Install all the packages in the "Psychometrics" task view.
+This will take a few - Or, just install two package (e.g., psych, psychTools) - >install.packages("psychTools" as well as a few suggested functionality for factor rotation, multivariate normal distributions, etc.